Fall: Florence, Italy

 Meals & Accommodations

-Accommodations in furnished, self-catering, apartments located within the historical center of Florence.
-You will stay in twin rooms with typically 4 to 6 PCC students sharing a two or three bedroom apartment.
+Accommodations in furnished, self-catering apartments located within the historical center of Florence.
+You will stay in twin rooms with typically 4 to 6 PCC students sharing a two or three-bedroom apartment.
 Apartments include kitchens for meal preparation, with cooking equipment, plates, glasses, and utensils.
-Linens will also be provided, although you should bring your own towels.
+Laundry facilities are available on-site.
+Linens and free wireless internet are provided.

 Optional Meal Plan:

-A package of 25 meal vouchers for use at lunch or dinner in selected eateries in Florence is available for an additional fee of $400.
+A package of 25 meal vouchers for use at select Florence restaurants is available for an additional fee of $515.

 Excursions & Activities